Evidence Based Therapies

 What DBT is: Dialectical Behavior Therapy (DBT) is an evidence-based treatment designed to treat individuals who struggle with emotion regulation difficulties and who engage in problem behaviors such as suicidal behavior and non-suicidal self-injury (e.g., cutting, burning).
 These individuals may have difficulties with depression, anxiety, substance use, or eating disorders and may have a history of traumatic experiences.
 DBT has a considerable amount of research support and is considered the gold standard treatment for borderline personality disorder.

 The TAP Clinic offers a comprehensive DBT program that is implemented with fidelity to the model articulated by the treatment developer, Dr. Marsha Linehan.
 A comprehensive DBT program includes four elements: individual therapy (weekly), group skills training (weekly), phone coaching (as needed), and consultation team (for therapists only).
 Four sets of skills are taught in the adult curriculum: Mindfulness, Emotion Regulation, Distress Tolerance, and Interpersonal Effectiveness.
 The adolescent curriculum includes the same four modules plus the Walking the Middle Path module, in which adolescents and their caregivers learn about validation, behaviorism, and common family dilemmas that occur with teens.
+Both Adolescent and Adult DBT programs at TAP are certified by the Linehan Board of Certification (LBC).

 Our consultation team includes the following providers: